Mike Perrino

-Mike Perrino (born March 2, 1964) is an American former professional football tackle.
-He was selected by the San Diego Chargers in the eighth round of the 1986 NFL draft.
+Mike Perrino (born March 2, 1964) is an American former professional football player who was a tackle in the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish and was selected by the San Diego Chargers in the eighth round of the 1986 NFL draft.
 He played in three games for the Philadelphia Eagles in 1987.